The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

-It seems safe to say that our detailed discussion is just as ``long and meticulous'' as the usual development of Sturm's theorem.
-Modulo these details, the cited works of Gauss, Cauchy, and Sturm contain the essential ideas for the real-algebraic approach.
-It remained to work them out.
-To this end our presentation refines the techniques in several ways: \begin{itemize} \item We purge all arguments of transcendental functions and compactness assumptions.
-This simplifies the proof and generalizes it to real closed fields. \item The product formula (\sref{sub:ProductFormula}) and homotopy invariance (\sref{sub:HomotopyInvariance}) streamline the proof and avoid tedious calculations. \item The uniform treatment of boundary points extends Sturm's theorem to piecewise polynomial functions and leads to straightforward algorithms. \end{itemize}
+\begin{Annotation} To this end our presentation refines the techniques in several ways: \begin{itemize} \item We purge all arguments of transcendental functions and compactness assumptions.
+This simplifies the proof and generalizes it to real closed fields. \item The product formula (\sref{sub:ProductFormula}) and homotopy invariance (\sref{sub:HomotopyInvariance}) streamline the proof and avoid tedious calculations. \item The uniform treatment of boundary points extends Sturm's theorem to piecewise polynomial functions and leads to straightforward algorithms. \end{itemize} \end{Annotation}